alaindanet/fishcom/manuscript/bef_stability/outline.md

 1. Introduction

-1.1 Biodiversity determines community composition and so ecosystem functionning

-1.2 Horizontal and vertical diversity
+1.1 Species richness drives total biomass and its temporal stability

-1.3 Diversity increase total biomass
+1.1.1 Species richness increases total biomass

-1.4 Diversity increase or decrease stability

-1.5 theoretical studies studies vertical diversity, but with other stability metrics
+experimentally, natural and theoretically

+wide range of organisms and ecosystems

+1.1.2 Species richness increases temporal stability

+experimentally, natural and theoretically

+wide range of organisms and ecosystems

+1.2 the effect of network structure on biomass and its temporal stability is poorly documented

+theoretical work shows that network structure plays a big role for biomass and its temporal stability

+But no empirical data available

+1.3 General problematic

+1.4 Environment can migigate community structure, biomass and stability of biomass

-1.6 Fish model is a good model to study vertical and horizontal diversity
+1.6 Fish model is a good model to study species richness and network structure

-1.7 Goal of our study
-1.7.1 vertical and horizontal diversity
-1.7.2 Observational studies
-1.7.3 Network inference

-1.8 Hypothesis tested
+1.7 Hypothesis tested
-1.8.1 evt on community and stability components
+1.7.1 evt on community and stability components
-1.8.2 community on stability components
+1.7.2 community on stability components
-1.8.3 synchrony and cv sp on biomass stability
+1.7.3 synchrony and cv sp on biomass stability

 2. Material & Methods